ChrisDobby/Chrisjdobson.Websharper.SignalR/README.md

 ## Samples ##

-See the ChatSample application in the solution for a simple example
+See the ChatSample and ProcessSample applications in the solution for simple examples